RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/properties.md

 └───────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

 The Unicode.Property class (``properties.cls``) and its subclasses are located in the ``components/properties`` subdirectory.
-Unicode.Property makes use of two auxiliary classes, MultiStageTable and PersistentStringTable, described below.
+Unicode.Property makes use of two auxiliary classes, [MultiStageTable](muilti-stage-table.md), and PersistentStringTable, described below.

 Classes implementing concrete Unicode properties should subclass Unicode.Property.
 It offers a set of common services, including the
 generation and loading of compressed two-stage tables to store property values.

+Documented subclasses are:

+* (Unicode.Normalization)[properties/Unicode.Normalization.md).

 ## PersistentStringTable (internal documentation)